yofabronecoforo/C6EGHV/README.md

 [ ** ] Requires Gathering Storm

 If your mod operates on any similarly-named item(s) in any of the above named table(s), these change(s) will likely be overwritten by EGHV.
-Conflicts __will__ arise _regardless of relative load order_ if these changes deviate substantially from those of EGHV.
+Conflicts __WILL__ arise _regardless of relative load order_ if these changes deviate substantially from those of EGHV.

+## Gameplay Scripts
 EGHV employs the following new custom gameplay scripts:
 - EnhancedGoodies.lua
 - IngameGUE.lua

-If your mod employs any gameplay scripts with similar names, conflicts __will__ arise.
+If your mod employs any gameplay scripts with similar names, conflicts __WILL__ arise.

+## Frontend
 EGHV replaces the following existing Frontend context file(s):
 - AdvancedSetup.lua and AdvancedSetup.xml
 - GameSetupLogic.lua